First lady Jill Biden visits Georgia, Pennsylvania to kick off 'Workforce Hubs' initiative to boost manufacturing jobs - UPI.com

 To support the program, a host of training providers have agreed to expand programs for skill development in jobs related to clean energy, nuclear power, construction, cybersecurity, and the development of next-generation technologies for advanced manufacturing, the White House said.

-In Pittsburgh, Jill Biden was set to join Mayor Ed Gainey to announce the creation of more than 1,000 new jobs in infrastructure, advanced manufacturing, including robotics and bio-manufacturing, high-speed internet, and clean energy.
+In Pittsburgh, Jill Biden joined Mayor Ed Gainey to announce the creation of more than 1,000 new jobs in infrastructure, advanced manufacturing, including robotics and bio-manufacturing, high-speed internet, and clean energy.

+"In many ways, Pittsburgh has always been a place of transformation - where iron ore turns to steel, and steel to prosperity.
+And today, you're still transforming - turning an old steel mill into a training center for the jobs of the future," Jill Biden said in prepared remarks.

 As part of the effort, education and training organizations in the Steel City will expand apprenticeships and other earn-and-learn training opportunities for hundreds of workers each year, the White House said.